m-michaluk/gurobi_task_distribution/README.md

-My solution  of integer linear programming exercise, with implementation using Gurobi.
+My solution  of integer linear programming exercise for Algorithimcs course, with implementation using Gurobi.

-The task was about distributing tasks between employees.
+The task was to distribute tasks between employees.

 Input:
  - bipartite graph, where one group of nodes represent employees, second group represent nodes and edges represent ability of employee to perform given task